The basics

 Short version

 Tech sales is the job of helping companies discover and buy software that solves a real problem for them.
 The entry-level role is called a Sales Development Representative, or SDR.
 You research the right companies, reach out by phone, email and LinkedIn, and book qualified meetings for a senior salesperson on your team.
-You don’t need a degree, a tech background, or any sales experience.
-You need to be coachable, curious and willing to pick up the phone.
+Some employers accept candidates without a degree or prior sales experience; others specify qualifications.
+Read the vacancy closely and show relevant communication, preparation and target-based experience.

 The day-to-day